-“Ergonomics” is the science of refining and re-designing your workstation for optimal use, comfort and productivity.
-Ergonomic desks tend to be adjustable in height, so that your posture and comfort don’t have to suffer from sitting at a desk that is too low or too high.
+“Ergonomics” is the science of refining and re-designing your workstation for optimal use, comfort, and productivity.
+Ergonomic desks tend to be adjustable in height so that your posture and comfort don’t have to suffer from sitting at a desk that is too low or too high.
 Many modern desks these days can even be adjusted to standing height.
-It’s healthy to switch things up and stand for awhile, preventing muscle strain.
+It’s healthy to switch things up and stand for a while, preventing muscle strain.

 Your computer monitor should also be adjustable so that you can adjust it to meet your eye level.
 Looking downwards all day at a low computer monitor is terrible for your neck.

-Maintaining good posture while working from home will prevent you from experiencing decreased productivity due to back and neck pains.
+Maintaining a good posture while working from home will prevent you from experiencing decreased productivity due to back and neck pains.
 Poor posture increases the likelihood of experiencing body pains while you work.
 An ergonomic workstation promotes correct posture, allowing you to work more comfortably for longer.
 Dr. Michael Horowitz explains that good posture actually improves mental clarity: “Optimal mental and physical energy requires good oxygen flow and blood flow.
 Poor posture results in your brain not receiving as much oxygenated blood.
 This can lead to mental fatigue or brain fog as well as body fatigue.”

 Investing in an ergonomic chair is well worth the price tag.
 If you’ll be working from home for several hours per day, you’ll need a really good chair.
 You’ll need a chair with ample lumbar support, adjustable arms, and an adjustable seat.

-An ergonomic keyboard curves to prevent unnecessary limb extension while typing, which minimizes muscle strain.
+Ergonomic keyboard curves to prevent unnecessary limb extension while typing, which minimizes muscle strain.
 This allows you to be more productive and type for longer.

 Many entrepreneurs who work from home use an ergonomic footrest under their work desk.
-A footrest feels more comfortable, and prevents blood pooling in your lower limbs.
+A footrest feels more comfortable and prevents blood pooling in your lower limbs.
 Many footrests will rock when weight is applied, which encourages healthy blood circulation.

 Listen to Brain-Boosting Music While Working From Home

 Research has found that listening to certain kinds of music can improve brain function.
 Certain music improves concentration, productivity, and creativity.
-Most of this is instrumental, because song lyrics are distracting.
+Most of this is instrumental because song lyrics are distracting.
 Some ‘brain music’ actually syncs with the listener’s brain waves and can promote a higher level of thinking.
 Below are some examples of brain-boosting music you should listen to while working from home:

 Cinematic Music: Because cinematic music is so exhilarating and intense, it has the ability to boost your performance.
 Cinematic music tends to consume your body and mind with a sense of urgency, so if you’ve been procrastinating, turn it on and get energized.
 It’s extremely uplifting and motivating.
 Cinematic music is very effective in combating mental fatigue or exhaustion – it might even work better than that extra cup of coffee.

 Classical Music: Plenty of research has supported the theory that classical music improves productivity and focus while reducing stress.
-The positive affect classical music has on the brain has been nicknamed “the Mozart Effect”, and is said to enhance brain activity.
+The positive effect classical music has on the brain has been nicknamed “the Mozart Effect”, and is said to enhance brain activity.

-Nature Music: The sound of a flowing river, waves crashing or rain falling has a soothing and continuous effect, promoting your continuous workflow.
+Nature Music: The sound of a flowing river, waves crashing, or rain falling has a soothing and continuous effect, promoting your continuous workflow.
 Working from home will be more positive if you can sense nature while you work.
 These sounds also work as white noise which drowns out other, more distracting noises.
 A study published in The Journal of the Acoustical Society of America found that playing nature sounds in an office environment improved the workers’ cognitive skills and mood.